Mills Corporation: The Mills Corporation

-The success of Madrid Xanadú prompted The Mills to embark on the $1 billion+ Meadowlands Xanadu complex in 2004, which was first planned as "Meadowlands Mills", but the project has caused numerous delays and cost the company financially.
-It was eventually sold to another developer, who planned it as American Dream Meadowlands.
+The success of Madrid Xanadú prompted The Mills to embark on the $1 billion+ Meadowlands Xanadu megamall and entertainment complex, which began construction in September 2004, which was first planned as Meadowlands Mills (which was forced to be canceled in 2002 due to environmental concerns), but the project has caused numerous delays and cost the company financially.
+This resulted in the facility remaining unfinished for several years.